elnaz-esmaeilzadeh/elnaz-esmaeilzadeh.github.io/_pages/about.md

 Examples of our ongoing efforts are:

-- Surrogate modeling for uncertainty quantification in soil-structure interaction problems
+- Uncertainty quantification in geosystems
-- Distributed acoustic sensing for subsurface monitoring and characterization
+- Geosystem monitoring and characterization
-- Shallow crust characterization and modeling in broad-band linear and nonliear deterministic ground motion simulations
+- Shallow crust characterization and modeling
-- Foundation engineering for seismic wave attenuation and manipulation
+- Foundation engineering for seismic wave manipulation

 Software
 ======